8 min read / 6 September 2023 / Laura Garvin Gomez

 2. Rosemary oil can stimulate hair growth

 Although it isn’t a particularly common issue, some pregnant people can experience hair loss due to certain health conditions or hormone changes.
-It is also something that can occur in the immediate months after giving birth. that rosemary oil may be able to combat patchy hair loss, with one study showing positive results when a blend was rubbed into the scalp every day for 7 months.
+It is also something that can occur in the immediate months after giving birth.
+Research indicates that rosemary oil may be able to combat patchy hair loss, with one study showing positive results when a blend was rubbed into the scalp every day for 7 months.

 3. Topical application may offer some pain relief

-Many people believe rosemary oil can work as an effective pain reliever, and some medical research has been carried out to see how true that may be. involved stroke survivors using a combination of acupressure and a rosemary oil blend to relieve ongoing shoulder pain.
+Many people believe rosemary oil can work as an effective pain reliever, and some medical research has been carried out to see how true that may be.
+A two-week study involved stroke survivors using a combination of acupressure and a rosemary oil blend to relieve ongoing shoulder pain.
 One section of the group experienced a 30% reduction in pain, whilst other participants who only used acupressure, experienced a 15% reduction in pain.

 4. It could improve circulation during pregnancy

 Because your vascular system is gearing up to deliver oxygen and blood to you and your baby ahead of delivery, it means your heart is placed under increased pressure.
-And as your baby grows, it will start to push against the blood vessels that serve your back and legs, which can start to affect blood circulation. found that when rosemary oil was inhaled by 20 healthy young adults, they became more mentally refreshed and 25% less drowsy, compared to when they smelt a placebo oil.
+And as your baby grows, it will start to push against the blood vessels that serve your back and legs, which can start to affect blood circulation.
+One study found that when rosemary oil was inhaled by 20 healthy young adults, they became more mentally refreshed and 25% less drowsy, compared to when they smelt a placebo oil.
 This corresponded to an increase in breathing, heart rate and pressure.

 How to use rosemary oil during pregnancy